Aramac Tramway Museum: Heritage listing

 Aramac Tramway Museum was listed on the Queensland Heritage Register on 26 November 1999 having satisfied the following criteria.

-The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Aramac Tramway Museum is important in demonstrating the pattern of Queensland's history, forming part of a tramway built during the rapid expansion of railways in Queensland in the late nineteenth and early twentieth centuries.
 The Aramac Tramway was funded by the local council as a branch line of the Winton - Longreach line, and remained under the control of the Aramac Shire Council for the entire period of its operation.
 It was the last of such locally controlled tramways operating when it closed in 1975.

-The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Aramac Tramway Museum demonstrates a rare and unusual aspect of Queensland's cultural heritage as an example of a railway service operated by a local community.

-The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The place has a special association with the Aramac community through their efforts to have the tramway constructed and maintained over a 62-year period.
 For many years the tramway provided an important economic and social link to Barcaldine and the Central Line running to Rockhampton.
 In times of flood, the road between Aramac and Barcaldine would be closed and the tramway provided the sole transport link between the towns.